Coronavirus (COVID-19) –

 IW Chamber is monitoring the situation very closely and following the advice of our partners in the British Chambers of Commerce, the Isle of Wight Council and the NHS.
-We will provide updates regarding our events if and when the situation changes.
+We will provide updates to members as and when they arrise.

 “The situation is changing day-to-day and many Island businesses are bracing themselves for difficult situations and difficult choices.
 Like every other business, the IW Chamber is responding in real-time to an evolving situation.
 The IW Chamber is the voice of Island businesses and we will continue to represent the voice of our members in this crisis.

 “ I am in regular contact with the Island’s MP Bob Seely and IW Council Chief Executive John Metcalfe.
 Every concern presented to me personally has been passed on to the MP for his response, so he can understand and best press the concerns of Island businesses to government.”

 Steven Holbrook, IW Chamber CEO

 Reopening of further businesses and venues in England postponed